 In March 2020, DBS Group share price crashed following the exit of institutional funds, which net sold $879 million worth of DBS stocks.
 This made DBS stock the heaviest net sold counter by fund houses in March.
 The sell-off continued in April and May as DBS remained in the top ten list of heaviest net sold counter by institutional fund houses.

 However, in June 2020, DBS Group share price saw a turning point as [This is a premium article.
 The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
-To read the full content, please sign up as member.]Sign up & unlock articles!
+To read the full content, please sign up as member.]SIGN UP FOR $10 TO UNLOCK ALL ARTICLES!

 Not a member yet?
 For just $10 per month, you may sign up to become a member of SG Wealth Builder.
 The full benefits and privileges of SG Wealth Builder Membership: